Selection

 However, we recommend that you complete the image set before any further

-confusion may result, for example, if an outline is made on an image but then
+may result, for example, if an outline is made on an image but then the image

-the image is deleted from the image set.
-Besides flipping an image set as
+is deleted from the image set.
+Besides flipping an image set as described

-described above, you can delete an image from an image set if there is some
+above, you can delete an image from an image set if there is some reason to do

-want the most complete model for the patient, but an image file may have been
+complete model for the patient, but an image file may have been corrupted or

 Edit